manjunath00/redux-counter/README.md

-# counter app using react-redux
+# Counter app using react-redux

 A counter app using redux